alexander-walton/Toth-lab-notes/notebook_walton/03_Mapping.md

 loop_hisat2.sh
-script that will run through as fasq files and map for every paired read of every sample
+script that will run through all fasq files and map for every paired read of every sample

 ```
 #!/bin/bash